MV Peveril (1963): Service life

-The second of the modern cargo ships to be built for the Company by the Ailsa yards, she was originally fitted with two 10-ton electric cranes - the first to be fitted to a Steam Packet ship.
+The second of the modern cargo ships to be built for the company by the Ailsa yards, she was originally fitted with two 10-ton electric cranes - the first to be fitted to a Steam Packet ship.
 Peveril also had a special system for transporting livestock between her decks.

-Although the Company's cargo services seemed settled for a decade or so, the container revolution rapidly changed everything; and by 1972 the service was almost fully utilized.
+Although the company's cargo services seemed settled for a decade or so, the container revolution rapidly changed everything, and by 1972 the service was almost fully utilized.

-At Douglas a 28-ton derrick crane was erected and supporting improvements made to the adjacent warehousing.
+At Douglas a 28-ton derrick crane was erected and supporting improvements were made to the adjacent warehousing.

 Peveril returned to the Ailsa yards, where she was converted to a container ship.
 The cranes were removed and a cellular system for 56 standard units (20 ft x 8 ft x 8 ft) was installed, together with enhanced provision for the carriage of livestock.

-It was during September 1972, that Liverpool's southern docks were closed by the Mersey Docks and Harbour Company.

-The Steam Packet ships had to accordingly leave the Coburg Dock from which cargo had been despatched since 1910, and moved to Hornby Dock which was rather closer to Douglas and was approached by a non tidal entrance.
+In September 1972, Liverpool's southern docks were closed by the Mersey Docks and Harbour Company.
+The Steam Packet ships accordingly had to leave the Coburg Dock from which cargo had been despatched since 1910, and moved to Hornby Dock which was closer to Douglas and was approached by a non-tidal entrance.

 The obsolete Fenella was sold at the beginning of 1973, and it was expected that Peveril would be able to handle all cargo traffic under the new container system.
 However, the benefits of the containerized system produced startling growth, and in 1973 a 31% increase was recorded.